What are the signs of a healthy relationship?

 By the way, It’s FINE to feel like you’re not ready for something.
 That’s totally OK and I hope you don’t do something you’re not ready for.

-This progressing into connecting deeply with all parts of yourself and your lover is a gradual process, and what you want to look for is that you don’t make each other wrong if one wants to do something dirty and the other doesn’t.
+This progressing into connecting deeply with all parts of yourself and your lover is a gradual process.
+What you want to look for is that you don’t make each other wrong if one wants to do something dirty and the other doesn’t.

-Sign number 7: You embrace each others fears and face them together
+Sign number 7: You embrace each others fears & face them together

 In order to do that, you have to volunteer yourself to be responsible for each other’s feelings, especially fear.
 Because ultimately a healthy relationship requires both individuals to participate fully.
 And one person’s fear is going to cripple that process.